top of page

 Hokora, a mini-shrine

-If you ask me, the most prominent differences would be the spiritual dimensions.
-To me, this seems evident in the thousands of Hokora mini-shrines that still stand on nearly every corner of Kyoto's city center neighborhoods.
-The residents take turns to clean their Hokora regularly by their hands and share maintenance responsibilities.
+In my view, the most prominent differences would be the spiritual dimensions, which seem visible in the thousands of Hokora mini-shrines that still stand on nearly every corner of Kyoto's city center neighborhoods.
+The nearby residents take turns to clean those Hokora regularly and share the maintenance responsibilities.
 Those mini-shrines seem to be a visible example of the spiritual dimensions of Kyoto culture, integrated into people's everyday life.

 bottom of page